tocco/tocco-docs/framework/architecture/s3/s3_properties.rst

 To get access to the overlay bucket, a valid credential-file must be located locally in the folder ``~/.aws``

 .. note::

-    Credentials from environment variables have precedence over credentials from the shared credentials and AWS CLI config file.
-    Credentials specified in the shared credentials file have precedence over credentials in the AWS CLI config file.
+    The credentials that are specified in the shared credentials file include Priority over credentials in the AWS CLI configuration file.
-    If AWS_PROFILE environment variable is set and the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables are
-    set, then the credentials provided by AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY will override the credentials located in the profile provided by AWS_PROFILE.

 View the S3 Architecture :ref:`s3_properties`